philenius/ngx-annotate-text/README.md

 Run `ng test ngx-annotate-text --code-coverage` to execute the unit tests via [Karma](https://karma-runner.github.io).
 Don't forget to set the environment variable for where to find Chrome / Chromium like so: `export CHROME_BIN=/snap/bin/chromium`.

 ### Publish library as an npm package

+:warning: Don't manually publish to npmjs.org, there is a pipeline that runs automatically when a new release is created.

 ```bash
 ng build ngx-annotate-text --configuration production